 The key here is to identify what these are and make sure they form part of your routine.
-This is also known as the Pareto Principle, and it was first identified by an Italian economist known as Vilfredo Pareto, who realized that around 80% of all Italian land belonged to just 20% of landowners.
+This is also known as the Pareto Principle, and it was first identified by an Italian economist, Vilfredo Pareto, who realized that around 80% of all Italian land belonged to just 20% of landowners.

 In business, it means that you should concentrate on the activities that generate the greatest revenue and spend less time on the rest.

-If you don’t know where to start, try asking yourself questions such as: “How many clients am I losing every month because I haven’t taken action on my marketing strategy?” or “Do I need to send out so many emails a week?”
+If you don’t know where to start, ask yourself questions such as: “How many clients am I losing every month because I haven’t taken action on my marketing strategy?” or “Do I need to send out so many emails a week?”

-Ultimately, you need to be looking at practical ways to spend less time on low-value tasks and dedicate more time to higher-value tasks.
+Ultimately, you need to look at practical ways to spend less time on low-value tasks and dedicate more time to higher-value tasks.

 Strategy Three: Work Out When You Are Most Productive

-You might think that you are always productive, but research shows that you are only productive at certain points within a working day.
+You might think you are always productive, but research shows you are only productive at certain points within a working day.